Undergraduate Admissions Process

 To attend JPCatholic, students must receive a high school diploma or hold a General Education Development (GED) Certificate.
 JPCatholic requires a minimum GPA of 2.6 for admission.

 Please mail or email a copy of your high school transcripts thus far.
 Unofficial transcripts are sufficient for the review process, but official transcripts will be required before attending JPCatholic.

 If you have taken college-level studies elsewhere, please submit your college transcripts and high school transcripts.

 5. SAT, ACT, or CLT scores

-ACT and/or SAT test scores are required for your application.
-This requirement may be waived if a) you have completed over 25 credits of college work, or b) you have over a 3.5 high school GPA.
+ACT, SAT, or CLT test scores are required for your application.
+This requirement may be waived if you a) have completed over 25 credits of college work, or b) have over a 3.5 high school GPA.
 It is still strongly recommended.

 You may take either the SAT, ACT, or CLT.
 Multiple test scores may be submitted, but only one is required.
-Talk with your high school counselor to determine which test would be a better measure of your strengths.
-If one test does not accurately indicate your abilities, then you might consider taking the other test instead of repeating the first test to improve your score.
+Talk with your high school counselor to determine which test would be the best measure of your strengths.
+If one test does not accurately indicate your abilities, then you might consider taking another test instead of repeating the first test to improve your score.

 JPCatholic's SAT number: 4576

-SAT is a standardized test for college admissions in the United States.
-SAT consists of three sections: Critical Thinking, Math, and Writing.
-Scores from Critical Thinking and Math are added and used for our admission.
-Your SAT composite of your math and critical reading sections should score between 920-1600.
-Visit www.collegeboard.com to learn more about the SAT test and to register online to take the SAT test.
+The SAT is a standardized test for college admissions in the United States.
+It includes two sections comprised of three tests: Math, Reading, Writing & Language, plus an optional Essay.
+Your SAT composite for Math and Reading/Writing should score between 920-1600 for admission to JPCatholic.
+Visit www.collegeboard.com to learn more about the SAT test and to register for an exam.